python-bonobo/bonobo/docs/faq.rst

 * Creating a tool that works well under both python 2 and 3 is a lot more work.
 * Python 3 is nearly 10 years old.
 Consider moving on.
-* Python 3.5 contains syntaxic sugar that makes working with data a lot more convenient.
+* Python 3.5+ contains syntactic sugar that makes working with data a lot more convenient (and fun).

 Can a graph contain another graph?